 The Anglers of the Au Sable are a 1000(+/-)-member strong, 501(c)(3) environmental conservation organization founded in Grayling, Michigan, on January 18, 1987.
 There is no paid staff.
 Our client is the Au Sable River and its natural and recreational environs, including the neighboring Manistee River.
-We communicate to our membership at an annual meeting held each September at which up to 12 directors are elected.
+We communicate to our membership at an annual meeting held each September after the river clean up at which up to 12 directors are elected.
 Four officers are then nominated and elected by the directors for one-year terms.
 We also publish a quarterly newsletter, The Riverwatch, which is distributed to our membership, sister conservation organizations, and members of the media and government.

 The Anglers of the Au Sable is much more than a fishing club.
 Our activities are driven by issues affecting the greater Au Sable ecosystem.
 To that end, we have and will continue to intervene in: fishing and recreational legislation; National Guard expansion and training activities at Camp Grayling; pollution and other environmental problems; stream improvement programs; fisheries and environmental research; educational programs; and sponsorship of affiliated conservation organizations that further the interests of the Au Sable.

 The idea for establishing an organization like the Anglers of the Au Sable was borne out of the need to counter the efforts of individuals and organizations to rescind the 1986 Catch and Release fishing policy implemented by the Department of Natural Resources (DNR).
 Catch and Release Regulations, as they were adopted on the upper section of the Au Sable River’s main branch, popularly known as the “Holy Water,” specified that all trout, regardless of size, must be returned to the water unharmed.